baden03/t-minus-countdown/readme.txt

 1. The magical jQuery Datepicker.

 == Changelog ==

+= 2.2.12 =
+* added cloud-city style which is a clone of vintage that came with vintage wedding theme: http://wordpress.org/support/topic/cannot-see-boxes

+= 2.2.11 =
+* When setting jsplacment to inline, script is forced to print after countdown elements.
+* Escape characters no longer converted in widget tile
+* Fixed 'Top Scroll' issue: http://wordpress.org/support/topic/timer-working-but-top-scroll-feature-conflicting?replies=7

 = 2.2.10 =
 * only load jQuery datepicker and related css on widgets admin page